Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 What Is Chronic Inflammatory Response Syndrome (CIRS)?

 CIRS is a complex, multi-system, multi-symptom illness that occurs when a genetically susceptible person is exposed to a biotoxin—most commonly from water-damaged buildings (mold), though it can also come from Lyme disease, cyanobacteria in freshwater, actinobacteria from your home or skin, endotoxins from sewer pipes, and most recently beta glucans.
-The immune system, instead of clearing the toxin, becomes dysregulated.
+Instead of clearing the toxin, the immune system becomes dysregulated.
 This results in widespread inflammation that can affect nearly every system in the body.

 A landmark study by Dr. Ritchie Shoemaker identified that approximately 24% of the population is genetically predisposed to develop CIRS after biotoxin exposure.
 (Shoemaker et al., 2010)